hvdnet/hvdnet.github.io/src/resources/faq.md

 </ul>

 <p>
-Many other options are available when it comes to providng access to data over APIs, such as <a href="https://www.dreamfactory.com/" target="_blank">Dreamfactory</a>,
+Many other options are available when it comes to providing access to data over APIs, such as <a href="https://www.dreamfactory.com/" target="_blank">Dreamfactory</a>,
  <a href="https://redivis.com/" target="_blank">Redivis</a>, or <a href="https://www.opendatasoft.com/" target="_blank">OpenDataSoft</a>.
  <a href="https://www.graphql.org/" target="_blank">GraphQL</a> further presents promising options, with several open source and commercial solutions available.
 </p>